-Update: After this article was posted the Brexit Deal was not passed through the UK House of Commons and Brexit has been delayed until the 29th January 2019.
+Update: After this article was posted the Brexit Deal was not passed through the UK House of Commons and Brexit was delayed until the 29th January 2019.
 The Brexit Transition Period has now commenced and trade with the UK will remain unchanged until 31st December 2020.

 More than three years after the UK voted to leave the EU, a Brexit deal was reached on the 17th of October bringing welcome news for Business in Ireland both north and south of the border.
 If the UK Parliament approves the terms the Brexit deal is possible it be met by the deadline on the 31st of October.